 ZEPHYR / SCIENCE PHOTO LIBRARY ZEPHYR / SCIENCE PHOTO LIBRARY

 Brain in toxic encephalopathy.
-FLAIR magnetic resonance imaging (MRI) scan of an axial section through the brain of a 44-old transplant patient in a coma due to toxic encephalopathy caused by treatment with cyclosporin.
+FLAIR magnetic resonance imaging (MRI) scan of an axial section through the brain of a 57-old patient with toxic encephalopathy caused by treatment with methotrexate for rheumatoid arthritis.
 Toxic encephalopathy is a degenerative neurologic disorder caused by exposure to toxic substances.
-Cyclosporin is a common immunosuppressant used in organ transplantation to prevent rejection.
-Some adverse effects of cyclosporin, such as hepatic (liver) and renal (kidney) toxicity, are relatively common, however central nervous system toxicity caused by cyclosporin is rare.
+Methotrexate is a common immunosuppressant used to treat autoimmune diseases such as crohn's disease and rheumatoid arthritis.
+Some adverse effects of methotrexate such as hepatic (liver) and renal (kidney) toxicity, are relatively common, however central nervous system toxicity caused is rare.